nehasingh1902/CaseStudy/README.md

 Calculating the case with a 7 day window

 Step 3: Determining the First and Last Contact
 Finds the earliest (MIN) and latest (MAX) contact time within a 7-day window per MERCHANT_ID and REASON.
-Finds the earliest (MIN) and latest (MAX) contact time within a 7-day window per MERCHANT_ID and REASON.
-Finds the earliest (MIN) and latest (MAX) contact time within a 7-day window per MERCHANT_ID and REASON.

 Step 4: Computing Resolution Time and Aggregating reults